What is Turnitin?

 Step 2: Select your desired assessment settings (classes, groups, due date, availability windows, instructions, and any other settings).

 Step 3: To enable the Turnitin feature, check the box "Submit Attachment to Turnitin."

 Make sure to check the related boxes if you want to exclude specific elements of the student document from being reviewed for plagiarism.

 There is a column showing the Turnitin status on the grading page.

-There are three possible statuses for this column.
+There are four possible statuses for this column.